Dbaker1298/dbaker-daskhub/upgrades-Phase-2/README.md

 - Upgrade to v1.24

 ## Steps
+0. Review the steps and first update the variables in all 5 files.
 1. Update the variables inside `convert-vpc-cni-to-helm.sh` of `../vpc-cni-addon/` and execute that script.
 2. Update the variables inside `install-csi-addon.sh` of `../ebs-csi-driver/` and execute that script.
 3. Update the variables of `install-load-balancer-controller.sh` of `../load-balancer-controller/` and execute that script.